-Each year, a maximum 150,000 € is made available as funding per "Einstein Visiting Fellow" by the Einstein Foundation.
-The scientists themselves can use this funding flexibly for their research.
+Each year a maximum of 150,000 € per Einstein Visiting Fellow is made available by the Einstein Foundation.
+This funding can be applied flexibly by the scientists for their research.

 Since 2001, Roger Traub has been Professor for Physiology, Pharmacology and Neurology at the State University New York.
 In addition, he works as a research member for IBM at the Watson Research Center.

 Roger Traub is an expert in the computer simulation of circuits between cortical neurons, which are used, for example, in epilepsy research.

 In cooperation with the working groups of Prof. Dr. Dietmar Schmitz and Prof. Dr. Michael Brecht, Roger Traub researches rapid network oscillations and intracellular spikes and spikelets both in vitro and in vivo.
 Due to Traub's realistic simulations, characteristic, verifiable predictions can now be made.
 This enables NeuroCure scientists to carry out deeper analyses on even cryptic experimental observations.